Management

 Follow-up

-Call your healthcare provider if taste changes affect your appetite.
+Contact your doctor if taste changes affect your appetite.
 Ask to talk with a dietitian if you have weight loss or loss of appetite.

 Featured in